tmarquar/rais/README.md

 https://ionicframework.com/docs/native/http/
 I don't think the above will work in browser, but might in emulator.

+### Xcode
+I have created a Wiki page to test using Xcode and get your app on an Apple Device :)

 # Dependencies
 Still under construction :)

 ### Mac Installation
 Run each command in a Terminal: